 Ukuleles are (mostly) made of wood.
 How does one get from a tree to a ukulele?
 Explore the process, and see how hand-made ukuleles are built.
 Most of the ukuleles I build these days started with me and a chain saw.

-The Sunday workshops and jam are at Funky Frets new location: Funky Frets • 124 N. Chestnut St., Boyertown, PA USA
+The Sunday workshops and jam are at: Funky Frets • 124 N. Chestnut St., Boyertown, PA USA